 MSI’s Key Strengths

-- Accidental-damage protection.
-Regardless of MSI’s awful tech support, it’s still the only company to offer free accidental-damage protection.
+- Accidental-damage protection: Yet again, MSI is still the only company to offer free accidental-damage protection.

 MSI’s Main Weaknesses